Skip to main content

 #[Middleware]Apply middleware to a controller or method

-Additional attributes have also been introduced for Eloquent, events, notifications, validation, testing, and resource serialization.
+Additional attributes are introduced for Eloquent, events, notifications, validation, testing, resource serialization APIs, and more.

 Queue routing

-Queue::route(...) lets you define default queue and connection routing rules for specific jobs in one central place, without hardcoding queue names in the job class itself.
+Use Queue::route(...) to define default queue and connection routing rules for specific jobs in one place.

 use App\Jobs\ProcessPodcast;